Cellularity and subdivision of KLR and weighted KLRW algebras

 of the KLR algebras, and some subtle changes in the relations.

-Here is an example of how the diagrams look like:
+The picture above shows an example of how the diagrams look

 This paper undertakes a systematic study of these algebras.